-A Brief History
+A Brief History of Many-Core Accelerators

 Long known that peak performance of small-core chip > large-core chip of same area... ... the problem was parallelization.

 Many research and one-off designs used chips filled with simple cores.

 The inclusion of wide vector units meant few cores would be needed.